hotinherre/Learn-With-Curiosity/DB/Cassandra/cassandra-architecture.md

 Node repair(remove entropy).
 Reparing node make node to sync up with other node holding same replica and update the stale data.

+## Multi Data Center

+Multi data center Cassandra is a bunch of independent clusters deployed in different data center that keep synchronized and consistent with one another.
+For write request, select one node of one datacenter as coordinator, beside communicate and write to nodes of local datacenter, coordinator also talk to other cluster and find a remote coordinator to do the write remotely.

 ## reference
 - https://docs.datastax.com/en/cassandra/3.0/cassandra/architecture/archIntro.html
 - https://learning.oreilly.com/videos/mastering-cassandra-essentials/9781491994122/9781491994122-video314884